 Renowned silversmith, established 1947, still producing major collections

 Atelier Borgila was founded by Erik Fleming in Stockholm in 1921.
 His growing reputation led to commissions for the Swedish Royal family, which continue up to the present day.
 Purchases by the Metropolitan Museum of Art in New York in 1933.
-In the 1940s Borgila cooperated with Anton Michelsen’s subsidiary in Sweden.
+In the 1940s and 50s Borgila cooperated with Anton Michelsen’s subsidiary in Sweden.
 The company continued under Erik’s son Lars until 2005, when it was purchased outright, the new buyer retaining the name and the back catalogue

 Ola Gorie jewellery was founded in 1960 in Kirkwall on the island of Orkney in the North Atlantic. .
 Influences are the Scottish Celtic, Norse, Scottish Glasgow and contemporary.
 The brand is now one of Britain's leading jewellery companies, winning many prestigious awards, and Ola Gorie was herself recently awarded the MBE.